Francesco Ippolito

-Francesco Ippolito (born 23 November 1994) is an Italian civil and structural engineer, journalist, and writer.
-He is currently a TBM engineer at Impresa Pizzarotti & C. S.p.A. and is known for his contributions to engineering, science communication, and sports journalism.
+Francesco Ippolito (born 23 November 1994) is an Italian civil, structural and geotechnical engineer, journalist, and writer.
+As an engineer, he works in the fields of structural and geotechnical engineering, with a specialization in mechanized tunnelling.
+He is also known for his contributions to engineering, science communication, and sports journalism.

 Biography

 Early life and education

 Born in Foggia in 1994, Ippolito displayed an early interest in both journalism and engineering.
 As a young writer, he contributed to publications such as Calcio 2000, Calciomercato.com, and the Apulian edition of Corriere dello Sport, where he continues to write as a correspondent from Foggia, covering the Foggia football team.
 He earned a bachelor's degree in civil engineering and environmental engineering at the Polytechnic University of Bari, with a thesis examining building collapses, focusing particularly on structural failures and on the 1999 collapse of the Viale Giotto building in Foggia.
 He subsequently completed a master's degree in structural engineering at the same institution, graduating with honors.
 His research included an exploration of machine learning applications for the automatic detection of damage in bridges.